 Cioppino is a typical seafood soup from San Francisco, California, with Italian roots.
 The name of this food beginning with “C” is inspired by the Italian term “ciuppin” of Liguria, referring to a traditional soup with fish/seafood obtained on a sea voyage.

-This flavorful treat was brought to the continent by the Portugueses and Italians who followed the Gold Rush trend in the 1800s.
+This flavorful American soup delight was brought to the continent by the Portugueses and Italians who followed the Gold Rush trend in the 1800s.

 The food includes seafood such as lobster, crab, mussels, and so on, cooked in one pot and then served as a hearty main dish for a warm family gathering.